Ditzchann/ip/docs/README.md

 Marks a task as done. _Completing tasks from the Sephirah puts you one step closer to the Seed of Light._

 Command format: `mark INDEX`
+- The index is based on the index given using the `list` command.

 Example Usage: `mark 2`